 (5) If a Generation Resource is eligible for startup or energy cost compensation in the Day-Ahead Make-Whole payment, then Ancillary Service revenue from the hours committed in the DAM will be included in its make-whole calculation for that Resource.

+(6) For purposes of this Section 4.6.2.3, the telemetered Resource Status of OFFQS shall be considered as On-Line.